exploratory-io/book/viz/wordcloud.md

 ## Column Assignments

-* X-Axis - Assign a column that contains words that you want to plot.
+* Word - Assign a column that contains words that you want to plot.
 * Color By - Assign a column that contains word frequency.
 Take a look at [Color](color.md) section for more details.